White Buses: Evacuation from Ravensbrück

-The last evacuees
+Final evacuees

-On 28 April Captain Ankarcrona led a column from the International Red Cross to the camp at Neu-Brandenburg.
+On 28 April, Captain Ankarcrona led a column from the International Red Cross to the camp at Neu-Brandenburg.
 The transport passed advancing Soviet forces, collected 200 female prisoners and returned to Lübeck.
 Franz Göring, a Gestapo officer, organized a train from Hamburg which carried about 2,000 women (960 Jews, 790 Poles and 250 French); this train arrived in Padborg on 2 May.
 It is not counted in the Swedish Red Cross overview of rescued prisoners, but it seems appropriate to mention this transport in connection with the "white buses".

 On April 30 the two Swedish ships Magdalena and Lillie Matthiessen sailed from Lübeck, the former with 223 female prisoners, the latter with 225.
 The transport had been organised by the Swedish doctor Hans Arnoldsson with the assistance of Bjørn Heger.
 The last group of female prisoners travelled from Copenhagen to Malmö by ferry on 4 May.

 On 26 April, the Neuengamme concentration camp itself was emptied as British and Canadian forces closed in; around ten thousand remaining inmates being transferred to a flotilla of decommissioned cruise ships anchored in Lübeck Bay, where they were imprisoned below decks.
 These prison ships were unmarked with the Red Cross, and were bombed on 3 May by British planes (the Cap Arcona disaster).
 Most of the prisoners were drowned, strafed from the air, or machine-gunned in the water by the SS guards.